-unregistered vehicle has the meaning given by the Transport Operations (Road Use Management-Vehicle Registration) Regulation 2010, section 6(2).
+unregistered vehicle see the Transport Operations (Road Use Management-Vehicle Registration) Regulation 2021, section 7(2).

 27 Approval requirement for conditionally registered vehicle

 (1) A person must not, in a State forest or timber reserve, drive or ride a conditionally registered vehicle unless the person has the chief executive's written approval.